Privacy

 We use a small number of other companies to do specific things:

-- Stripe (US and Ireland) - takes your payment.
+- Mollie (Netherlands) - takes your payment.

 - Proton Mail (Switzerland) - sends your order confirmation email, if you gave us an email address.